Coxxs/LogoDiy/README.md

 ## FAQ

-### New boot logo does not take effect
+### New boot logo does not take effect / corrupted logo

 This may happen when using `.jpg` format files saved with Photoshop.
-We recommend saving as `.bmp` format and using it directly, or converting to `.jpg` format with other software.
+You can save the image as `.bmp` format, or resave it to `.jpg` format with other software (e.g. Microsoft Paint).

 ### User interface of this utility is too ugly 🤯